 In late December, I decided to do a major house clean to have a fresh start to the new year.
 When moving a cabinet, I found a tiny fridge magnet amidst the dust and debris, with the single word — “Here”.

-I laughed out loud, and immediately pinned this word up on my bulletin board as a reminder for 2017.
+I laughed out loud and immediately pinned this word up on my bulletin board as a reminder for the new year.
 The Mysteries, with their quirky, in-your-face communication style, were hammering home a message they’d been giving me over and over during the holiday season.
 In our community Yule and Winter Solstice celebrations, we have a tradition of pulling divination cards for the new year.
 Every card I pulled was a version of a common theme: surrender to the process; have patience and await the will of the Mysteries; don’t lust after outcomes; something must die for something new to be reborn.

 Here and now in the Northern Hemisphere, January is in the throes of the winter season.
 This is the time of the Dark Goddess and Her rebirth magic, where new beginnings arise from the vast unknown of the sacred dark, and death, endings and wounding are essential for the birth of new possibilities and growth.